Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/Receiving_transfers.md

 ---

-    title: Receiving OFTP transfers
+    title: "Receiving OFTP transfers"
-    linkTitle: Receiving transfers
+    linkTitle: "Receiving transfers"
-    weight: 200
+    weight: 190

----
-After you configure the OFTP (ODETTE) environment, as described in [Configuring OFTP](../configuring_odette), you must define the transfer environment in the RECV object to receive a request.
+---After you configure the OFTP (ODETTE) environment, as described in [Configuring OFTP](../configuring_odette), you must define the transfer environment in the RECV object to receive a request.